 - Doing risky things while under the influence?

-What Strategies Can I Use To Help My Loved One Get Treatment?
+What Strategies Are Available To Help A Loved One Get Treatment?

-- Read about the specific drug of abuse.
+- Read about the specific drug of use.

 - Look at your finances and discover what your financial options are.